Soil mechanics: Recent developments

 A recent finding in soil mechanics is that soil deformation can be described as the behavior of a dynamical system.
-This approach to soil mechanics is referred to as Dynamical Systems based Soil Mechanics (DSSM).
+This approach to soil mechanics is referred to as Dynamical Systems-Based Soil Mechanics (DSSM).
 DSSM holds simply that soil deformation is a Poisson process in which particles move to their final position at random shear strains.

 The basis of DSSM is that soils (including sands) can be sheared till they reach a steady-state condition at which, under conditions of constant strain-rate, there is no change in shear stress, effective confining stress, and void ratio.
-The steady-state was formally defined by Steve J. Poulos an associate professor at the Soil Mechanics Department of Harvard University, who built off a hypothesis that Arthur Casagrande was formulating towards the end of his career.
+The steady-state was formally defined by Steve J. Poulos, an associate professor at the Soil Mechanics Department of Harvard University, who built off a hypothesis that Arthur Casagrande was formulating towards the end of his career.
 The steady state condition is not the same as the "critical state" condition.
 It differs from the critical state in that it specifies a statistically constant structure at the steady state.
 The steady-state values are also very slightly dependent on the strain-rate.

 Many systems in nature reach steady states, and dynamical systems theory describes such systems.
 Soil shear can also be described as a dynamical system.
 The physical basis of the soil shear dynamical system is a Poisson process in which particles move to the steady-state at random shear strains.
-Joseph generalized this—particles move to their final position (not just steady-state) at random shear-strains.
+Joseph generalized this: particles move to their final position (not just steady-state) at random shear-strains.
 Because of its origins in the steady state concept, DSSM is sometimes informally called "Harvard soil mechanics."

 DSSM provides for very close fits to stress–strain curves, including for sands.
-Because it tracks conditions on the failure plane, it also provides close fits for the post failure region of sensitive clays and silts something that other theories are not able to do.
+Because it tracks conditions on the failure plane, it also provides close fits for the post failure region of sensitive clays and silts, something that other theories are not able to do.
 Additionally DSSM explains key relationships in soil mechanics that to date have simply been taken for granted, for example, why normalized undrained peak shear strengths vary with the log of the overconsolidation ratio and why stress–strain curves normalize with the initial effective confining stress; and why in one-dimensional consolidation the void ratio must vary with the log of the effective vertical stress, why the end-of-primary curve is unique for static load increments, and why the ratio of the creep value Cα to the compression index Cc must be approximately constant for a wide range of soils.

+In-situ testing

+Among modern in-situ testing techniques, the lightweight deflectometer (LWD) provides a rapid method for estimating soil stiffness and deformation characteristics.
+Its portability and efficiency make it particularly suitable for field evaluation of subgrades and unbound materials in road engineering applications.